pierrec/node-pup/README.md

 ## Overview

 As of node 0.8.x, there is no way to unpipe streams.
-This module attemps to fill the gap by providing a `pipe(source, destination)` and `unpipe(source, destination)` functions working in tandem, to do piping and unpiping of streams.
+This module attemps to fill the gap by providing a `pipe(source, destination[, options])` and `unpipe(source, destination)` functions working in tandem, to do piping and unpiping of streams.
 This is a bit of a hack that relies on the assumption that there is a `cleanup()` listener for the `end` event on the source and destination.

 ## Usage